mlipok/Au3LibreOffice/README.md

 ## Notes

 - This UDF currently works **only** with the **INSTALLED** version of LibreOffice.
 The **Portable** version will **Not work**.
-- For those using AutoIt versions **older** than ***3.3.16.1,*** one internal function used for “Saving as” and “Exporting” documents uses Maps, which will **Not** be recognized as proper syntax in AutoIt.
-In Calc, all Fields related functions use Maps.
+- For those using AutoIt versions **older** than ***3.3.16.1,*** some internal functions use Maps, which will **Not** be recognized as proper syntax in the older AutoIt versions.
 - LibreOffice uses Micrometers for sizing internally, all functions in this UDF, unless otherwise stated, use Micrometers.
-A converter has been created for converting to/from Inches, Centimeters, Printer’s Points, and Millimeters to/from Micrometers, for all sizing needs. _ConvertFromMicrometer, and _ConvertToMicrometer.
+A converter has been created for converting to/from Inches, Centimeters, Printer’s Points, and Millimeters to/from Micrometers, for all sizing needs. *_ConvertFromMicrometer, and *_ConvertToMicrometer.
 Either for Writer (LOWriter) or Calc (LOCalc).
 - LibreOffice uses the Long color format for all color settings, A converter has also been created for converting from/to Hex; (R)ed, (G)reen, (Blue); (H)ue, (S)aturation, and (B)rightness; and (C)yan, (M)agenta, (Y)ellow, Blac(K); to/from long color format. _ConvertColorFromLong, and _ConvertColorToLong.
 Either for Writer (LOWriter) or Calc (LOCalc).
 - This UDF was first made public here: <https://www.autoitscript.com/forum/index.php?showtopic=210514>